 Remember, design podcasts are one of the best sources for designers to be informed and inspired.
 Design podcasts broaden the outlook and often provide practical solutions to incorporate into design projects.

 Most of these design podcasts are available on platforms like Spotify or Apple podcasts.
-These platforms also make it easy to look for different shows by categorising these design podcasts based on themes.
+These platforms also make it easy to look for different shows by categorizing these design podcasts based on themes.
 I know that I have listed many shows, but if there’s a design podcast that is worthy and not on this list, please feel free to comment.